replicatedhq/replicated-field-labs/instruqt/closing-information-gap/04-adding-to-the-chart/assignment.md

 Making the Support Bundle Available
 ===================================

-The Support Bundle specification looks a lot like Kubernetes custom resource, but strictly speaking it isn't.
+The Support Bundle specification looks a lot like a Kubernetes custom resource, but strictly speaking it isn't.
 Instead it runs outside of the cluster and is interpreted by the `support-bundle` plugin to the `kubectl` command.